 "When you work at the intersections of science and society, you cannot afford to have a narrow view of the world.
 By reflecting the differing experiences, backgrounds and perspectives of the world in which we operate, we can bring a total view to the solutions table, unleashing the power of the human element and enabling us to recruit and retain the best and the brightest." -- Andrew N. Liveris

-To hold ourselves accountable, we measure and track our progress on these goals - and to demonstrate to others that our commitment to diversity and inclusion is backed by meaningful actions and results
+To hold ourselves accountable, we measure and track our progress on these goals - and to demonstrate to others that our commitment to inclusion and diversity is backed by meaningful actions and results

-For more information on Dow's employee Diversity and Inclusion strategy click here.
+For more information on Dow's employee Inclusion and Diversity strategy click here.

 Through charitable and volunteer efforts, Dow employees are enhancing many communities around the world, as well as building stronger relationships and connections with one another.
 Here are just a few examples of diversity organizations that Dow supports through its philanthropy and volunteerism.